edlund/linux-microfs/README.md

  * Split the image into four main parts; 1) superblock, 2) inodes and dentries, 3) block pointers and 4) the compressed blocks.
    See the section "image format" for more information.
- * Support LZ4 as an alternative to zlib.
+ * Support LZ4 and LZO as alternatives to zlib.

 ## Licensing